-What Are Your Options?
+What Are Your Energy Options?

-In early 2011, the Big Six had a near 100% complete domination; however, due to the progress of such companies as First Utility, Utility Warehouse, Ovo Energy, Co-operative Energy, who have managed to claw back a 15% portion of the market share, the landscape of the UK energy market is beginning to change considerably.
-This is improving market conditions for consumers in a number of ways, including:
+In early 2011, the Big Six had a near 100% complete domination; however, due to the progress of such companies as First Utility, Tonik Energy, Ovo Energy, Co-operative Energy, who have managed to claw back almost a 20% portion of the market share, the landscape of the UK energy market has changed considerably.
+This is improving what’s on offer for consumers in a number of ways, including:

 If you’d like to learn more about energy suppliers in Great Britain, click the link below.

-Green & Low Carbon Electricity
+Green & Renewable Electricity

-Independent British energy supplier ‘Ecotricity’ were the first supplier to offer a part green gas tariff in Great Britain.
+Independent British energy supplier Ecotricity were the first supplier to offer a part green gas tariff in Great Britain.
 As it stands, their current gas supply is 5% renewable, which is made from a process using grass.
-Although this doesn’t sound like much of a percentage, a start has been made that will hopefully allow us to progress within the future.
+More recently, companies such as Tonik Energy have managed to increase their supply of renewable gas to 10%.
+Although it may not sound like much of a percentage, a start has been made that will hopefully allow us to progress within the future.

 These two tariff settings are usually night and day, the night part being 7 hours, hence the name.
 This kind of tariff can be extremely beneficial to those people who do not mind using their high output appliances such as dishwashers and washing machines during the night.
-If you don’t already have an economy 7 meter fitted you will have to give you energy supplier a call to fit your home with a new, second meter.
-You can find out more by clicking the link below.
+If you don’t already have an economy 7 meter fitted you will have to give your energy supplier a call to fit your home with a new meter.
+You can find out more about this type of billing, including metering changes and scheduling tips to get the best savings, by clicking the link below.

-Before rushing into the cheapest tariff on the market, you should bear in mind that should you have problem or a query, the customer service abilities of your chosen company is going to be vital.
-As such, you should definitely put a little thought into the customer service ratings of each company before making a snap decision.
-You should note, however, that due to the shear customer numbers and corporate structure of the Big Six you will find that ratings will generally be quite a bit lower than the independents.
+Before rushing into the cheapest tariff on the market, you should bear in mind that should you have problem, such as a billing error or a query, the customer service quality of your chosen company is going to be vital.
+As such, you should definitely take into account the customer service ratings of each company before making any kind of decision.
+You should note, however, that due to the sheer customer numbers and corporate structure of the Big Six you will find that ratings will generally be quite a bit lower than the independents.

 Our Recommended Supplier